making/sonarqube-on-cf/README.md

 cf push --random-route --vars-file credentials.yml
 ```

 it assumes that `credentials.yml` should be created via the command above.
-If you don't have the service broker, you can create `manifest.yml` that has following values:
+If you don't have the service broker, you can create `credentials.yml` by yourself that has following values:

 ```yaml
 ---